maxmora/absmaster/README.md

 # Absmaster

-Absmaster is a simple and insecure web app for managing the pairing of abstract and/or papers with readers for double-blind peer review.
+Absmaster is a simple and low security web app for managing the pairing of abstract and/or papers with readers for double-blind peer review.